xela-fdez/task-tracker/README.md

 PgDown - add 1 task completed <br>
 PgUp - substract 1 task completed <br>
 End - reset all the parameters <br>
-EQUAL - Makes the UI and the font bigger  (On QWERTY with Ñ keyboards it's the '+' key) <br>
+EQUAL - makes the UI and the font bigger  (On QWERTY with Ñ keyboards it's the '+' key) <br>
-MINUS - Makes the UI and the font smaller
+MINUS - makes the UI and the font smaller <br>
+HOME - pauses the timer and unpauses it when pressed again.
+Text gets red to know we are paused